harelba/q/mkdocs/docs/index.md

 The previous version `2.0.19` can be downloaded directly from [here](https://github.com/harelba/q/releases/tag/2.0.19).
 Please let me know if for some reason the new version is not suitable for your needs, and you're planning on using the previous one.

 ## Requirements
 q is packaged as a compiled standalone-executable that has no dependencies, not even python itself.
-This is done by using [pyoxidizer](https://github.com/indygreg/PyOxidizer).
+This was done by using [pyoxidizer](https://github.com/indygreg/PyOxidizer).

 ## Usage